danielschlachta/vm/README.md

 somewhat rough system restart.
 Unless you use other options you must specify a name for the snapshot to be saved using `--vm-save`.

-Suspending the virtual machine is practical because this way the guest os already expects to not be running for a while.
-When you resume from a snapshot taken from a machine in the running state you will notice that the system time will be wrong among potentially a lot of other problems.
+Suspending the guest first is practical because this way it expects to be halted while when you resume from a snapshot taken from a machine in the running state you will notice that the system time will be wrong among potentially a lot of other problems.
+Vm will detect whether `systemctl` or `loginctrl` are present and call the first one found using `sudo`.
+When you use `vm

-Vm will detect whether `systemctl` or `loginctrl` are present and call the first one found using `sudo`; it is your responsibility to make sure that the user you configured in `.vmrc` can use the respective command without getting a password prompt (see **Set up networking** above); vm will not hang when you don't do this, but it obviously won't work either.
+It is your responsibility to make sure that the user you configured in `.vmrc` can use the respective command without getting a password prompt.
+Vm will not hang if it would get one, but it obviously will not work either.

 Please do not try to finagle other systems to simulate the presence of `systemctl` or `loginctl` by creating a script that echoes things to the kernel, as often described on the net, or call other programs which basically do the same, like `zzz`.
-You will be able to send your guest os to sleep alright, but there is **no chance** to wake it up again, or at least get either the display or the network to reset which boils down to the same; believe me, I've tried.
+You will able to send your guest os to sleep alright, but there is **no chance** to wake it up again, or at least get either the display or the network to reset which boils down to the same, believe me, I've tried.

-If your system runs `chronyd`, like e.g. Alpine Linux, I have found it viable to use the `--nosuspend` option, and after startup, issue `ssh <there> sudo rc-service chronyd restart` to correct the time lapse.
+If your system runs `chronyd`, like e.g. Alpine Linux, I have found it viable to use the `--nosuspend` option and after startup, issue `ssh <there> sudo rc-service chronyd restart` to correct the time lapse.
 I've had less success with `ntpd` though (Guix again, but it has `loginctl`, suspending it works fine).

-When `vm start` loads the image and wakes up the virtual machine, most systems will then proceed to re-initialize several subsystems like display and network.
+When `vm start` loads the image and wakes the virtual machine up, most systems will then proceed to revive the network, breathe air into the display, and get the new system time (which qemu will gladly provide).
 So this way, to not have to boot the virtual machine at all but instead have it ready in a matter of seconds actually works out of the box.
 Meaning, if against all expectations you end up with a frozen guest, it makes sense to experiment.

 If you want to power the machine off instead, for instance for the